-Drinking readiness/ageing potential: drink now, unsuited to further ageing, but will keep for 4-6 years – a strong acid-tannin structure and balance, fully developed with a pleasing balance of a little primary fruit, secondary spice and low key toast, and burgeoning tertiary notes, with lots of intensity, concentration, complexity and indicative length.
+Drinking readiness/ageing potential: can drink now, but has potential for further ageing, over say 4-6 years, and given the robust acid-tannin structure and balance, will keep longer.
+A pleasing balance of primary fruit, secondary spice and residual toast, and burgeoning tertiary notes, with lots of intensity, concentration, complexity and indicative length.

 - Burton, N., Flewellen, J. (2014).
 The Concise Guide to Wine and Blind Tasting.
 Acheron Press.